getsentry/sentry-migr8/README.md

 - Clone the git project: `git clone git@github.com:getsentry/sentry-migr8.git`
 - Run it in your applications directory: `node ~/path/to/sentry-migr8/src/index.js`

+By default we run all transformations on all files in the directory, ignoring any gitignored files.

 ### Options

 You can run `node ~/path/to/sentry-migr8/src/index.js --help` to get a list of available options.